 MCO Leaders

 The leadership interview is an opportunity to talk with the senior representatives of the MCO about their understanding and practice of the following MCO requirements.
-In attendance, the following MCO leaders should be present during the interview(s):
+In attendance, the following MCO leaders should be present during the interview(s), with discretion from the EQRO as needed on the availability of documented information (or other appropriate staff) when recommended attendee participation is burdensome or difficult to schedule:

 EDIT – Protocol 2 – Validation of Performance Measures - Purpose, page 3 – added notation for State to consider including performance measure outcome and trending results as part of EQR Technical reporting.

 Results of the MCO’s performance measures may be reported in the annual Secretary’s Report on the Quality of Care for Children in Medicaid and CHIP or the annual Secretary’s Report on the Quality of Care for Adults in Medicaid.
-These reports are released every September and information that is not available from a State’s EQR report will may be so noted in the reports.
+These reports are released every September and information that is not available from a State’s EQR report may be so noted in the reports.
 Both reports will be available on the CMS Medicaid website.
+States are strongly encouraged to have EQROs include outcome and trending information of performance measures reported in the annual EQR technical report.

 EDIT – Protocol 3 – – Validation of Performance Improvement Projects - Purpose, page 3 – added notation for State to consider including PIP outcome and trending results as part of EQR Technical reporting.

 Results of the MCO’s PIPs may be reported in the annual Secretary’s Report on the Quality of Care for Children in Medicaid and CHIP or the annual Secretary’s Report on the Quality of Care for Adults in Medicaid.
-These reports are released every September and information that is not available from a State’s EQR report will may be so noted in the reports.
+These reports are released every September and information that is not available from a State’s EQR report may be so noted in the reports.
 Both reports will be available on the CMS Medicaid website.
+States are strongly encouraged to have EQROs include PIP outcome and trending information reported in the EQR technical report.
+This will enable the Secretary to include results and lessons learned from State intervention strategies to improve care as part of that annual reporting process.

 EDIT – Protocol 3 – – Validation of Performance Improvement Projects - Purpose, page 3 – added notation for State to consider including MCO input to PIP study topic and methodologies

 Additionally, States may incorporate specific PIPs as part of their State quality strategy, required by Section 1932(c)(1) of the Social Security Act, to align with the HHS National Quality Strategy for Quality Improvement in Health Care.
+When doing so, soliciting input from participating MCOs/PIHPs in the identification of PIP topics and methodologies may be helpful so that relevant clinical, administrative and population-based improvement efforts are addressed as part of the State’s overall strategy to improve health care delivery and outcomes of the people it serves.

 EDIT – Protocol 3 – – Validation of Performance Improvement Projects - Step 2 – Potential Source of Supporting Information – the bullets on page 6 expanded examples for more enrollee input